The Manipulation of U.S. General Colin Powell and Pakistani Cricket Star Imran Khan

 Mass Media as a Geopolitical Force-Multiplier

 Cricket has long been a mainstay in nations historically under British colonial rule.
-When the desecration story was promoted in Islamabad, the editors of Newsweek, a Washington Post publication, successfully discredited not only the U.S. but also the U.K. by provoking outrage among Muslims worldwide.
-A bombing in London two months later was motivated by this “desecration” according to a cousin of one of the attackers on July 7, 2005.
+When the desecration story was promoted in Islamabad, the editors of Newsweek, a Washington Post publication, discredited not only the U.S. but also the U.K. by provoking outrage among Muslims worldwide.
+A bombing in London two months later was motivated by this “desecration” according to a cousin of one of the attackers on July 7, 2005 (7/7 is their 9/11).

 By launching the provocation from Pakistan, the response also weakened President Pervez Musharaff, a key U.S. ally with the Taliban active in Pakistan’s western provinces and Al Qaeda suspected of seeking refuge there.
 Isikoff’s tale also served as a potent recruiting tool for Islamic fundamentalists.
-At a critical juncture, the (foreseeable) result further endangered coalition troops and also pre-staged today’s plausibility of Pakistan as a source of jihadists.
+At a critical juncture, this (foreseeable) effect further endangered coalition troops and pre-staged today’s plausible narrative of Pakistan as a source of jihadists.

 The pop culture-catalyzed protests and riots diverted the public’s attention away from wartime espionage by a purported ally.
-Instead mainstream media marketed a tale certain to outrage Muslims abroad while downplaying facts certain to anger Americans at home.
-The Washington Post media group has been under Ashkenazim control since June 1933 when patriarch Eugene Meyer acquired the flagship newspaper at auction.
+Instead, mainstream media marketed a tale certain to outrage Muslims abroad while downplaying facts certain to anger Americans at home.
+The Washington Post media group has been under pro-Israeli control since June 1933 when patriarch Eugene Meyer acquired the flagship newspaper in a bankruptcy auction.

-The Newsweek provocation also diverted attention from the fact that Franklin worked for senior pro-Israeli war-planners: Deputy Secretary of Defense Paul Wolfowitz and Under Secretary Douglas Feith who oversaw the Office of Special Plans, a key source of the “fixed” intelligence that induced the U.S.-led invasion of Iraq.
+The Newsweek provocation also diverted attention from the fact that Franklin worked for senior pro-Israeli war-planners: Deputy Secretary of Defense Paul Wolfowitz and Under Secretary Douglas Feith who oversaw the Office of Special Plans, a key source of the “fixed” intelligence that induced the U.S.-led invasion of Iraq reliant on just the sort of false intelligence that Secretary Powell was induced to present as a rationale for that disastrous war.

-From a geopolitical perspective, the appropriation of these “brands” mimics how Israel appropriated and systematically discredited Brand America.
-Over the six-decade history of this entangled alliance, our association with this enclave of nuclear-armed religious extremists cost us the global goodwill that an earlier generation earned at untold cost in blood and treasure.
+From a geopolitical perspective, the appropriation of these “brands” mirrors how Israel appropriated and discredited Brand America.
+Over the six-decade history of this entangled alliance, our association with this enclave of nuclear-armed Jewish elites and ethno-nationalist extremists cost us the global goodwill that an earlier generation earned at untold cost in blood and treasure.